 Global fashion brands source their products from countries around the world.
 Factory workers of developing countries involved in production are paid poor wages, while the corporations have huge profits.
 These people are losing jobs and getting reduced wages.
-In these times, we have not heard from the major brands how they will help distressed workers survive to afford food, water and shelter.
-Though some brands are forcing suppliers to accept their stock at a lesser price than the contract price or withholding payment for completed orders during the crisis period.
+In these times, we have not heard from the major brands about how they will help distressed workers survive to afford food, water, and shelter.
+Though some brands are forcing suppliers to accept their stock at a lesser price than the contract price or withhold payment for completed orders during the crisis period.

 All of us are responsible to protect ourselves and the world from these human-caused difficulties.
 Hence, now is the time to rethink our purchasing and spending habits to choose products that also invest in building a better and resilient world.
 We often ignore the social value of a product, whether it comes from ethical sources, prioritizing names of famous brands.
 We have learned that a healthy community allows us to be healthy from the crisis.
-We can, therefore, influence the income and health conditions of all stakeholders through supporting businesses-major or small-or brands that prioritizes environmental and societal commitment in their business model.
+We can, therefore, influence the income and health conditions of all stakeholders through supporting businesses-major or small-or brands that prioritize environmental and societal commitment in their business model.

 The article was written by Mohammad Azim.
-The writer expressed a special acknowledgment to Nick Winfield, Sebastian Monomosuke Törngren and Christina Johanne Kjellsen Hjørungdal for their contribution.
+The writer expressed a special acknowledgment to Nick Winfield, Sebastian Monomosuke Törngren, and Christina Johanne Kjellsen Hjørungdal for their contribution.

 Bloomer, P., 2020.
 Millions of garments workers face destitution as fashion brands cancel order.
 A commentary.
 Available at http://www.ethicalcorp.com/millions-garment-workers-face-destitution-fashion-brands-cancel-orders.
 Accessed June 8, 2020.